ekiwi/rtl-fuzz-lab/README.md

 > Produces png of plot at coveragePlot.png

+## Acknoledgement
+Integrating AFL with our Scala based fuzz bench would not have been possible without the awesome AFL proxy infrastructure from the [JQF](https://github.com/rohanpadhye/JQF) project.

 ## License
 This code is open-source under a BSD license.
+See the `LICENSE` file for more information.